mattfarina/pkg/use_cases/managed_vendored_dependencies.md

 - Vendoring, as described on StackOverflow (with a Ruby specific case):
   > Vendoring is the moving of all 3rd party items such as plugins, gems and even rails into the /vendor directory.
 - Vendor packages are those from a 3rd party.
 The 3rd party is the vendor.
+- Many organizations balk at the idea of storing external dependencies directly in their VCS.
+Reasons range from technical to legal.

 ## Solution
 The `version` property associated with any import allows a version to be set.
 A